 4. ETH Zurich (Swiss Federal Institute of Technology)

-• Reputation and Ranking: ETH Zurich’s Department of Mechanical and Process Engineering offers a specialized master’s program in marine engineering.
+•Reputation and Ranking: ETH Zurich’s Department of Mechanical and Process Engineering offers specialized tracks in marine technology, consistently ranking among the top universities in Europe and worldwide.

 Admission Process: